01 Nov

 It’s Hallowe’en and the Pursuers and I have been out ‘guisin’ as Shuggie calls it, in his neighbourhood.
 We had a great time seeing spooky decorations, candle lit pumpkins and grinning skeletons and witches creeping around the streets.
 It sure wasn’t as scary as last Halloween, though, when we met the Mackenzie Poltergeist of Greyfriars!
 Now, we’re in Shuggie’s back yard, a firepit casting a glowing, warm, orange hue on all of our faces.

 We’re making s’mores; toasted marshmallows, melted chocolate and a mix of wafers and cookies.
-We each have a toasting fork and hold the marshmallows over the fire until they become gooey and when the they're ready, we quickly scoop them between two of the cookies, spread with melted chocolate, and sink our teeth into the sweet, crunchy and gloopy mess that oozes out of the sides onto our fingers and all over our faces.
+We each have a toasting fork and hold the marshmallows over the fire until they become gooey.
+When the they're ready, we quickly scoop them between two of the cookies, spread with melted chocolate, and sink our teeth into the sweet, crunchy and gloopy mess that oozes out of the sides onto our fingers and all over our faces.

 “Och, I totes enjoyed our wee night out, ” Freya says.
 “And it’s great just to sit here in the moonlight and think of all the ghosts walking the earth around us tonight.
 We could tell each other some spooky stories around the camp fire, just like they do in the films!”